Gomukh

 The place is situated at a height of 13,200 ft (4,023 m) in the Uttarkashi district in the state of Uttarakhand, India.
-It is one of the largest glaciers in the Himalayas with an estimated volume of over 27 cubic kilometers.
+Gomukh is the snout of the Gangotri glacier, one of the largest glaciers in the Himalayas with an estimated volume of over 27 cubic kilometers.

 It is a Hindu holy pilgrimage site, visited by many who visit Gangotri.
-It is around 20 km away from Gangotri and can be reached by trekking.
+It is around 18 km away from Gangotri and can be reached by trekking.

-First Visit to Gomukh
+History

 A small shrine at Gaumukh, Gangotri glacier.

 Gomukh is mentioned in the Puranas.
 It is said there that, searching a lost sheep, a boy reached near a glacier in Gangotri, the snout of which exactly looked like the face of a cow, and thus it got its name 'Gomukh'.

-The first recorded visit to the Gomukh Glacier was made by John Hodgson and James Herbert on May 31, 1817.
-Visits to Gomukh occurred much long before the 19th century, as it lies on the ancient route of the Chota Char Dham Yatra, connecting Gangotri to Kedarnath.
-This pilgrimage route was used by travelers and devotees for millenniums.
+The first recorded European visit to Gomukh was made by John Hodgson and James Herbert on 31 May, 1817.
+Visits to Gomukh occurred long before the 19th century, as it lies on the ancient route of the Chota Char Dham Yatra, connecting Gangotri to Kedarnath.
+This pilgrimage route has been used by travelers and devotees for millennia.

-In 1935, J B Auden made the first documented crossing of this challenging route, and in his honor, the route was subsequently named Auden’s Col.
+In 1937, J B Auden published the first scientific map of the Gangotri Glacier and its snout, Gomukh.

 Geography

 Gomukh, terminus of the Gangotri glacier.
 The Bhagirathi peaks rise in the background.

 Gomukh is 18 km from Gangotri in the foothills of Bhagirathi at a height of 4,023 m.
 It is the snout of the Gangotri Glacier.

-Around the snout, nature presents a wild topography.
-There are boulders scattered here and there with some pieces of broken snow, along with the hard clayey snow of the glacier.
+Around the snout, the terrain consists of boulders, fragments of snow and compacted glacial snow.

-The Gomukh snout is rapidly moving backwards.
-According to the modern research the snout has moved 1 km in just 70 years.
+The Gomukh snout is rapidly retreating.
+It has retreated about 1.5 km since the 1950s.

 Trek route

-The first and foremost thing for Gomukh trek is that you must have permission from (D.F.O.)
-District forest officer, Uttarkashi.
-Only 150 permits are issued per day, permission can be taken via fax also.
-You may apply for an online permit, even with an online permit you would still need to get it verified at the district magistrate uttrakasi office.

-The trail to Gomukh begins from Gangotri, about 18 km from Gomukh.
-It was heavily damaged by rockslides by the 2013 North Indian Floods as was road access to Gangotri.